kcartlidge/nodice/README.md

 registrations matters.
 If module B refers to module A at the time it is loaded, module A must already be available.
-If it doesn't refer to module A until it is actually used, it may well be fine for module A to not yet be loaded.
+If it doesn't refer to module A until it is actually used, it may well be fine for module A to have not yet been loaded.

 ### register